techgrounds/techgrounds-kaman/05_Azure/AZ-12  Well Architected Framework - kopie.md

 Managing costs to maximize the value delivered.

 - Plan and estimate costs.
-- Provisioning with optimization - This includes selecting the appropriate service level for your workload, taking advantage of services that let you adjust the service level, and using discounts when available
+- Provisioning with optimization - This includes selecting the appropriate service level for your workload, taking advantage of services that let you adjust the service level, and using discounts when available.
 - Use monitoring and analytics to gain cost insights.
-- Identify and eliminate unnecessary expenses within your environment
+- Identify and eliminate unnecessary expenses within your environment.

 **Reliability**